EAA ARC International PhD Visit Scheme

 - WHU Otto Beisheim School of Management

-N.B. some of these institutions (e.g. UC3M, Lancaster and Bristol) have PhD level accounting courses taking place in the autumn semester, but not in spring.
+N.B. some of these institutions (e.g. UC3M, Lancaster) have PhD level accounting courses taking place in the autumn semester, but not in spring.

 Students should send an application pack comprising the following items to firstname.lastname@example.org